nrs-org/novelslop/content/vol_01/chap_08.typ

   So she should have an extreme amount of knowledge...
 I want to chat with her, too."_

+  Even though she acted much calmer to Mikoto, Uta did have much more idol knowledge than her friend.
+They say that the more you know, the less you talk, after all.
+Though it was not really true as Uta was the kind of girl who had a lot of friends to talk to.

-  Even though she acted much calmer to Mikoto, Uta had much more idol knowledge than her friend.
-She had watched idols since she was young, and what she knew about idols did not come from one source.
+  Uta had watched idols since she was young, and what she knew about idols did not come from one source, unlike Mikoto.
   Though, lately, she could barely find the time to watch idols as much as she used to.

   Hence, she was very curious about Narumi Mona.